History of California before 1900: Spanish colonization and governance (1697–1821)

-In 1697, the Viceroy Duque de Linares along with the Conde de Miravalle (180) and the treasurer of Acapulco (Pedro Gil de la Sierpe) financed Jesuit expansion into California.
-The Duque de Linares lobbied the Spanish Crown in 1711 to increase trade between Asia, Acapulco and Lima.
+In 1697, the Viceroy Duque de Linares, along with the Conde de Miravalle and the treasurer of Acapulco (Pedro Gil de la Sierpe), financed Jesuit expansion into California.
+The Duque de Linares lobbied the Spanish Crown in 1711 to increase trade between Asia, Acapulco, and Lima.
 It is possible that Baja California Sur was used as a stopping point for unloading contraband on the way back from Manila to Acapulco.
-The contraband might then have been shipped across the Gulf of California to enter mainland Mexico by way of Sonora, where the Jesuits also had missions and sympathies for their financial backers.
+The contraband might then have been shipped across the Gulf of California to enter mainland Mexico by way of Sonora, where the Jesuits also had missions.

 In 1697, the Jesuit missionary Juan María de Salvatierra established Misión de Nuestra Señora de Loreto Conchó, the first permanent mission on the Baja California Peninsula.
 Spanish control over the peninsula, including missions, was gradually extended, first in the region around Loreto, then to the south in the Cape region, and finally to the north across the northern boundary of present-day Baja California Sur.
 A total of 30 Spanish missions in Baja California were established.

-During the last quarter of the 18th century, the first Spanish settlements were established in what later became the Las Californias Province of the Viceroyalty of New Spain.
-Reacting to interest by the Russians and, later, the British in the fur-bearing animals of the Pacific north coast, Spain further extended the series of Catholic missions, accompanied by troops and establishing ranches, along the southern and central coast of California.
-These missions were intended to demonstrate the claim of the Spanish Empire to what is now California.
+During the last quarter of the 18th century, the first Spanish settlements were established in the future Las Californias province of the Viceroyalty of New Spain.
+Reacting to interest by the Russians (and later the British) in the fur-bearing animals of the Pacific north coast, Spain further extended the series of Catholic missions, accompanied by troops and establishing ranches, along California's southern and central coast.
+These missions were intended to demonstrate the Spanish Empire's claim to California.
 By 1823, 21 Spanish missions had been established in Alta California.
-Operations were based out of the naval base at San Blas and included not only the establishment and supply of missions in California, but a series of exploration expeditions to the Pacific Northwest and Alaska.
+Operations were based out of the naval base at San Blas and included the establishment and supply of California missions, as well as a series of exploration expeditions to the Pacific Northwest and Alaska.

 The first quarter of the 19th century showed the continuation of the slow colonization of the southern and central California coast by Spanish missionaries, ranchers and troops.
 By 1820 Spanish influence was marked by the chain of missions reaching from Loreto, north to San Diego, to just north of today's San Francisco Bay Area, and extended inland approximately 25 to 50 mi from the missions.
 Outside of this zone, perhaps 200,000 to 250,000 Native Americans were continuing to lead traditional lives.
 The Adams–Onís Treaty, signed in 1819, set the northern boundary of the Spanish claims at the 42nd parallel, effectively creating today's northern boundary between California and Oregon.